adonisjs/v5-docs/content/guides/fundamentals/application.md

 The environment of the application plays an essential role in deciding which actions to perform.
 For example, The **web** environment does not register or boot the ace providers.

 You can access the current environment of the application using the `environment` property.
+Following is the list of known application environments.

+- `web` environment refers to the process started for HTTP server.
+- `console` environment refers to the ace commands except the repl command.
+- `repl` environment refers to the process started using node ace repl command.
+- `test` environment is reserved for the future, when AdonisJS will have the inbuilt test runner.

 ```ts
 import Application from '@ioc:Adonis/Core/Application'